Can You Prevent Employees From Discussing Their Wages?

 When I graduated from college, I took a job as an entry-level employee at an R.R.
 Donnelley production facility.
 I worked hard, climbed the shop floor ladder, and a series of promotions later, I became a manufacturing supervisor.

-I loved the job, the benefits, the salary.
-Until one day, I found out a much less productive supervisor earned a lot more than me.
+I loved the job, the benefits, and the salary.
+Until one day, I found out a much less productive supervisor earned a lot more than I did.

 Now, I felt underappreciated and underpaid.